IldarGreen/Account-1/README.md

-test task from the employer
+Test task from the employer.

-bank account
+Bank account.